waal70/ansible-role-debian_common/README.md

 This is the role that sets some defaults.
 You might say, a bootstrap role.

-The role will check the basic requirements.
+The role will check basic requirements.
 It will then determine the correct course of action (mainly, "proper" Debian or Raspberry Pi debian)

 This role should be safe to run on all machines, always